Ash is Purest White (Jia Zhangke, China/France 2018)

 Long Day’s Journey into Night (Bi Gan, China/France 2018)

 A man (Huang Jue) returns to his home in Kaili, Guizhou to find his past lover (Tang Wei).
 His protracted search for her across a bevy of decaying locales is presented as a series of phantasmagoric interludes embracing reveries and flashbacks.
 Everything looks sublime but is confounding, as dreams are wont to be.
-Although the praised heaped on Bi Gan’s second feature all boils down to the luxuriant 3D filler sequence filmed in one shot for an hour and then baked into a cold 2D crust, the hype overlooks this weaker core story, which is tastelessly rendered at best.
+Although the praise heaped on Bi Gan’s second feature all boils down to the luxuriant 3D filler sequence filmed in one shot for an hour and then baked into a cold 2D crust, the hype overlooks this weaker core story, which is tastelessly rendered at best.
 Taiwanese talents Sylvia Chang and Lee Hong-chi turn in neat supporting roles.
 The film’s name has no connection to the eponymous Eugene O’Neill play or its many screen adaptions—although given the nocturnal setting, reversing the times makes more sense.
 Its Chinese title is the more fatalistic, ‘Last Night on Earth’.

 Long Day’s Journey into Night opens theatrically in Toronto at the TIFF Bell Lighbox on 19 April 2019.